netdev01/rv-overnights/docs/additional-nights-available.md

 - **futureDays** (number): Maximum number of days in the future that can be booked (integer)
 - **sameDayBooking** (boolean): Whether same-day bookings are allowed (true/false)
 - **daysInAdvance** (number): Minimum number of days required in advance for booking (integer)
+- **isChangeRequest** (boolean): Whether this is a change request for existing booking (true/false).
+If true, user's existing bookings won't conflict with the requested dates

 ## Output